pravega/pravega-operator/doc/troubleshooting.md

 ## External-IP details truncated in older Kubectl Client Versions

-When pravega is deployed with "external-access enabled", an external IP is assigned to the Pravega Controller and Segment Store services, which is used by clients to access it.
-These external IP details can be viewed in the output of the `kubectl get svc`.
+When Pravega is deployed with "external-access enabled", an External-IP is assigned to its controller and segment store services, which is used by clients to access it.
+The External-IP details can be viewed in the output of the `kubectl get svc`.
-However, when using kubectl client version `v1.10.x` or lower, the External IP for the Controller and Segment Store services appears truncated in the output.
+However, when using kubectl client version `v1.10.x` or lower, the External-IP for the controller and segment store services appears truncated in the output.

 ```
 # kubectl get svc